 Left untreated, gingivitis can turn to periodontitis.
 As tartar advances, the gums pull away from the teeth, forming periodontal pockets which harbor even more bacteria.
 These pockets allow the infection to live on in an area that you can’t reach with brushing or flossing.
 As your body tries to fight the infection, its antibodies also attack many of your healthy cells, so the condition of your gums and the underlying bone will rapidly deteriorate.
 The effects of periodontitis include receding gums, bone damage, and tooth loss.
 In fact, periodontitis is the leading cause of tooth loss in adults.

 A smile full of missing teeth makes eating and speaking hard, but that isn't its worst effect.
 There is also a correlation between serious gum disease and overall physical health problems.
 Although the mechanism behind the correlation is still unknown, periodontitis has been specifically linked to diabetes, heart disease, stroke, arthritis, and premature birth.
 It is becoming clearer and clearer that allowing even a small aspect of your health to be compromised has profound effects on the whole.

-Don’t be one of the 65 million American adults that suffers from gum disease; contact us if you are looking in Pittsburgh for gum disease treatment.
-And remember, the staff at At the Silberg Center for Dental Science is ready to help you get the care you need to take control of your oral health.
+Don’t be one of the 65 million American adults that suffers from gum disease; contact us if you are looking for gum disease treatment in Pittsburgh.
+And remember, the staff at At The Silberg Center for Dental Science is ready to help you get the care you need to take control of your oral health.
 Dr. Silberg, your exceptional periodontist in Pittsburgh, can give you back your healthy smile.
 Give us a call today!